santre8/Biomarker-Selection-PCA-RFE-Multiclass-Cancer/README.md

-# Gene Biomarker Selection with PCA
+# Biomarker Selection from Gene Expression Data Using PCA and RFE

 This project explores the identification of gene expression biomarkers for breast cancer classification using a simplified and interpretable approach: **Principal Component Analysis (PCA)**.